 Department of Management, Society and Communication

-Learning to teach course
+Mandatory learning to teach course

 CBS offers the course “grundlæggende universitetspædagogik” to all external teachers (The English version is called “Learning to teach”).
 The course is mandatory and you get paid for participating (15 hours).
 At MSC we strongly recommend that you attend the course.